Tips and techniques to improve your speech with stories

 What do you want your audience to do, or feel as they listen to your story?

-The audience will love you for it.
-Use your own experiences to poke a little fun at yourself.
-Exposing your fears, habits, or misunderstandings lets the audience identify with you.
-You stop being the remote expert and become one of them.
+Exposing your fears, habits, or misunderstandings lets them identify with you.
+You stop being the remote expert and become one of them, on their side.

 Suddenly towards the end, the interviewer leaned forward, fixed his eyes on mine and said quietly, "Have you any convictions?"